wikimedia/wikibase-termbox/README.md

 ## Starting the server
 * `docker-compose up` starts two servers
-  * the SSR server at http://localhost:<SSR_PORT from your .env file>
+  * a development SSR server at http://localhost:<SSR_PORT from your .env file>
   * a development server for the frontend part in development mode reachable at http://localhost:<CSR_PORT from your .env file>

 ## Development